Michael R. Hayden

+In addition to his academic work, Hayden is the co-founder of five biotechnology companies including: Prilenia, NeuroVir Therapeutics Inc., Xenon Pharmaceuticals Inc., Aspreva Pharmaceuticals Corp and 89Bio and the CEO of Prilenia Therapeutics.
+He currently sits on different public and private boards of biotechnologies companies.

+Dr. Hayden is committed to empowering others.
+In addition to mentoring over 100 graduate students and postdocs, he is also a TED mentor.

 Biography

 Hayden was born in Cape Town, South Africa, one of Ann Platt's and Roger Hayden's two sons.
 His paternal grandfather, Max Raphael Hahn was an entrepreneur, art collector and chairman of the Jewish community in Göttingen, Germany.
+His grandfather and grandmother were murdered during the Holocaust.
 His father, originally named Rudolf (Rudi) Hahn, fled to London in 1939, enlisted in the British army and fought during World War II, and eventually settled in South Africa in 1947.
-After the divorce of his parents, when he was eight, Hayden was raised by his single mother.
-He originally planned on becoming a lawyer but instead opted for medical school, as he soon realized that as a lawyer he would not be able to bring about much change.
+After the divorce of his parents, when he was six, Hayden was raised by his single mother.
 In 1975, he graduated from the University of Cape Town as the top graduate in medicine, where he also received his PhD in Genetics (1979).
 He completed a post-doctoral fellowship and further training in Internal Medicine at Harvard Medical School.
 Michael is board-certified in both Internal Medicine and Clinical Genetics.
 He moved to Canada and joined the University of British Columbia (UBC) in 1983 from the Children's Hospital in Boston, a teaching arm of Harvard Medical School.

-He is married and has four children.
+He is married and has four children and eight grandchildren.